Joshdale2/Vanderbilt_Projects/README.md

 SSH into the control node and follow the steps below:
 - Copy the Filebeat_Playbook.yml to /etc/ansible.
 - Update the /etc/ansible/hosts file to include...
-	List the IP Addresses of your webservers
-	You should have at least 2 IP addresses
+-
 	[webservers]
 	0.0.0.0 ansible_python_interpreter=/usr/bin/python3

-	List the IP address of your ELK server
-	There should only be one IP address
 	[elk]
 	0.0.0.0 ansible_python_interpreter=/usr/bin/python3